ADHD Coaching Room

 • Calming overthinking and mental noise

-• Feeling more emotionally regulated day to day
+• Feeling more emotionally regulated and grounded

 • Letting go of guilt, shame, and all-or-nothing thinking